jman168/esp_nrf24/README.md

 # esp_nrf24
-A simple library for using the nRF24L0 with the esp32
+A simple library for using the nRF24L01+ and nRF24L01 with the ESP32